-IPRT Position Paper 1 Thornton Hall
+Position Paper on Prison Building Policy - Thornton Hall

-June 2008
+2 June 2008

-The Irish Penal Reform Trust (IPRT) is Ireland's leading non-governmental organisation campaigning for the rights of everyone in the penal system, with prison as a last resort.
-IPRT is committed to reducing imprisonment and the progressive reform of the penal system based on evidence-led policies.
-IPRT works to achieve its goals through research, raising awareness, building alliances and growing our organisation.

-Through its work, IPRT seeks to stimulate public debate on issues relating to the use of imprisonment, including on sentencing law and practice in Ireland.
-This is one in a series of Position Papers, which underpin the work of the IPRT.
+The Irish Penal Reform Trust (IPRT) is a non-governmental organisation, which is committed to reducing imprisonment, respecting the rights of everyone in the penal system and progressive reform of the penal system based on evidence-led policies.
+IPRT works to achieve these goals through research, raising awareness, building alliances and growing our organisation.
+This is one of a series of Position Papers, which underpin the work of the IPRT.